 Library History

-In 1915, the Library was awarded a grant from the Carnegie Corporation to finance the construction of a new library facility located at 121 South Riverside Drive in Winamac.
+In 1915, the library was awarded a grant from the Carnegie Corporation to finance the construction of a new library facility located at 121 South Riverside Drive in Winamac.
 Construction began the following year, and the new library building opened its doors to the public on November 13, 1916.

 Black & white photo from 1916 showing several people, two horses, and a plow at the groundbreaking of the Winamac Carnegie Library.